 UN # List of User Needs 1 Support warnings of impeding forward collision in a host vehicle based on information received from a remote vehicle.
+A limited number of vehicles (~10) will be outfitted with C- V2X devices in Phase 4, meaning their will likely be minimal opportunities to demonstrate this operationally.
 2 Support ability to provide situational awareness of road conditions on the corridor to an equipped vehicle.
 3 Support notification of distress conditions to and from equipped vehicles.
+Distress Notifications are not supported in Phase 4.
 4 Support notification of warnings about work zones to equipped vehicles.
 5 Support Spot Weather Impact Warning (SWIWs) to equipped vehicles.
-6 Support WYDOT Corridor Management & Traditional Traveler Information Program Services.
-7 Need capability to monitor and update CV Pilot field devices system health (up-time, communication strength, device status) remotely during normal and adverse weather conditions.